bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 ## Using pipes

 Pipes can help to simplify the workflow and make it more readable.
-The following workflow block is equivalent to what we have above in which each channel is assigned to a variable.
+The following workflow block is equivalent to what we have currently in which each channel is assigned to a variable.
 Pipes remove the need for those intermediate variables.

 ```